broadinstitute/juniper/core/src/main/java/bio/terra/pearl/core/service/export/README.md

 last participant data is read.
 Accordingly, the process is:

-1. Read options from the customer, along with study environment configuration information, to generate a list of "ModuleExportInfo".
+1. Read options from the customer, along with study environment configuration information, to generate a list of "ModuleFormatters".
 A "module" corresponds to a releated chunk of data to export.
 Examples of modules are "Profile" or a single Survey.
-The ModuleExportInfo has all the metadata later stages of the export proces will need to produce the export
+The ModuleFormatter has all the metadata later stages of the export proces will need to produce the export, as well as custom logic for how to transform and label the data for that module.
+Each ModuleFormatter contains a list of ItemFormatters, which are responsible for taking a data point and mapping it to one or more columns.
+Examples of "Items" would be a participant's birthDate, or their answer to a single question.
 2. Load the participant data from the database.
-This is currently do relatievly naively, one participant at a time.
+This is currently done relatievly naively, one participant at a time.
 Later, we'll want to upgrade to more sophisticated batching techniques.
-3. Use the ModuleExportInfos to parse each enrollee's data into a String->String hashmap for that enrollee, where each entry roughly corresponds to a single data point.
+3. Use the ModuleFormatters to parse each enrollee's data into a String->String hashmap for that enrollee, where each entry roughly corresponds to a single data point.
 4. Pass the generated hashmaps for every enrollee to an exporter, which writes them out as tsv, json, or .xlsx as appropriate